 Field Name Length Description Port 2 Voice mail system port answering this call.
 Date 10 Date of call in YY/MM/DD format.
 Time 10 Time of call in HH:MM:SS format.
 Length of Call or Telephone System Port 4 Duration of call in seconds or, when Mailbox Builder is run, the number of the Panasonic DBS telephone system port checked for extension number and name.
 Origin 3 Origin of call: A - Answered incoming call/Collision B - Mailbox builder operation C - Continued (call restarted) D - Dialed out Type of Call 8 Possible values are: Owner - Call from a subscriber.
 Guest - Call for an interview box.
 Tran Box - Call for a transaction box.
-Msgbox - Call for a transaction box.
-Msgbox - Call for a transaction box.
 Msgbox - Call for a message box.
 Public - Public call.
 Xfer op - Transfer to operator.
-Xfer ID - Operator ID transfer.
+Xier ID - Operator ID transfer.
 Remote - Network call.
 Restart - Voice mail software restarted.
-Shutdown - Voice mail software stopped. <telephone #=""> - Voice mail system placed a call but did not contact anyone, or dialed out to activate a message waiting indication.
-FAILURE - System failure occurred, fail codes in the next three fields.
+Shutdown - Voice mail software stopped. <telephone #=""> - Voice mail system placed a call but did not contact anyone, or dialed out to activate a message waiting indication.</telephone> FAILURE - System failure occurred, fail codes in the next three fields.
 Complete - Call completed successfully.
 Transfer - Caller transferred successfully.
 Bad SC - Subscriber entered an invalid security code.
 BoxBuild - Mailbox builder run from the voice messaging system.
 Change - Mailbox builder could not add a mailbox because the new System ID based on the extension number from the Panasonic DBS telephone system port conflicts with an existing System ID.
-Locked - Mailbox builder could not add a mailbox information for an existing subscriber because the mailbox was locked.
-The systen locks a mailbox when the subscriber accesses it.
-No Ext - Mailbox builder could not add a mailbox because the Panasonic DBS telephone system port was not programmed with a extension number.</telephone>
+Locked - Mailbox builder could not change mailbox information for an existing subscriber because the mailbox was locked.
+The system locks a mailbox when the subscriber accesses it.
+No Ext - Mailbox builder could not add a mailbox because the Panasonic DBS telephone system port could not add a mailbox because the Panasonic DBS telephone system port could not add a mailbox because the Panasonic DBS telephone system for system for a cesses it.